 Now, let’s talk about the level of design.
 Do you want to keep it simple and minimalistic, or choose something more elaborate and eye-catching?
 Sure, a simple design might save you some cash and be quicker to set up, but if you’re looking to create a one-of-a-kind experience for your visitors, a more complex design might be the way to go.
 Ultimately, the level of design you choose will depend on your brand identity and target audience, so take some time to consider what will work best for you.

 Before launching the website, test it thoroughly to ensure that everything is working as intended.
 This can involve manual testing, where testers manually navigate the website and report any issues, or automated testing, where software is used to test the website’s functionality.
-Automated testing can be faster and more efficient, but it can also be more expensive.
+Automated testing services can be faster and more efficient, but it can also be more expensive.

 Finally, allocate a budget for ongoing support and maintenance.
 This includes a range of tasks, such as regularly updating your website to prevent security vulnerabilities or fixing any issues that arise, ensuring your store remains functional and optimized, and maximizing its value to your business.